thornhall/blog/content/go-sqlite.md

 - Likes and Views are dynamic and persisted (when a user views a post, the views go up, same with likes)
 - I can write new posts in a simple markdown format

+## Why I Created This Blog
+You may have noticed that I already have a [blog](https://thornhall.github.io).
+Why create a new one?
+- That blog uses a template that I didn't make.
+I wanted more customization over the look and feel of the page.
+- The other blog also uses Jekyll + Github Pages.
+I wanted to write my own static site generator with Go.
+I also wanted to deploy the app myself.
+- I wanted dynamic likes and views, which is not straightforward with the Github Pages setup.

 ## The Tech Stack: Go + SQLite + HTML + JavaScript

 I wanted to keep my website as lightweight as possible, so I opted to use `SQLite`, an embedded database.
 What does that actually mean?